oresttokovenko/gpt-anki/README.md

-# How to Use Python and ChatGPT to Generate Custom Anki Decks
+# Using Python, GPT4 and LangChain to Generate Custom Anki Decks

 Follow these instructions to create custom Anki decks using Python and ChatGPT: